NixOS/rfcs/rfcs/0059-secrets-for-services.md

 other.
 Once both services shut down the private tmpfs disappears.

-The target service launches once the side-car service has been launched and singalled successful retrieval of secrets (via systemd-notify), the target service then joins the sida-cars namespace and is able to access the secrets provided in the shared tmpfs in `/tmp` or via the environment.
+The target service launches once the side-car service has been launched and signalled successful retrieval of secrets (via systemd-notify), the target service then joins the side-car's namespace and is able to access the secrets provided in the shared tmpfs in `/tmp` or via the environment.
 The service is now free to access the file in whichever way it wants - for instance just passing the path to the software to be launched as an argument.